spite-house/Random-Fourier-Features/README.md

 # Random-Fourier-Features
 A test implementation of Algorithm 1 [Random Fourier Features] from 'Random Features for Large-Scale Kernel Machines'(2015) on the adult dataset.
-This algorithm uses randomly selected harmonic functions to sample from a translation-invariant kernel.
+This algorithm uses a basis of harmonic functions with randomly generated frequencies to provide a low-dimensional approximation a translation-invariant kernel.

 # Side Note